unpoller/unpoller.github.io/documentation/docs/install/installmethod.md

 - Requires manual configuration

 ### Device Specific
-Some devices have specific install methods
+Some devices have specific install methods.
+If you have one of those devices the instructions for that device take precedence.

 - unRAID Template -- An unRAID Template is available in the Community Applications.
 - [Synology](Synology) -- Via Docker Image